 What makes such evil “tick”?
 Consider the following Scriptures:

 These are waterless springs and mists driven by a storm.
 For them the gloom of utter darkness has been reserved.
-(2 Peter 2:17)
+(2 Peter 2:17 ESV) [Emphasis added.]

 These are hidden reefs at your love feasts, as they feast with you without fear, shepherds feeding themselves; waterless clouds, swept along by winds; fruitless trees in late autumn, twice dead, uprooted; wild waves of the sea, casting up the foam of their own shame; wandering stars, for whom the gloom of utter darkness has been reserved forever.
-(Jude 1:12-13)
+(Jude 1:12-13 ESV) [Emphasis added.]

-First of all, men like this abuser very often embrace the “christian” facade.
-Paul’s rebuke of those who do not provide for their own family is that such a person is “worse than an unbeliever.”
+First of all, men like this abuser very often embrace the “Christian” façade.
+Paul’s rebuke of those who do not provide for their own family is that such a person is “worse than an unbeliever”.
 In other words, this culprit claims to be a Christian.
 Peter and Jude paint the same picture in their imagery of waterless springs and fruitless trees.
 Each image is something that makes an offer.
 “Come to me and I will give you water and fruit.”
 What you have is a counterfeit of Jesus.
-An anti-Christ if you will (“anti” can mean “instead of”).
+An anti-Christ if you will (“anti” means “opposed to”).

 Blessed is the man who walks not in the counsel of the wicked, nor stands in the way of sinners, nor sits in the seat of scoffers; but his delight is in the law of the LORD, and on his law he meditates day and night.
 He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
 In all that he does, he prospers.
-(Psalms 1:1-3)
+(Psalm 1:1-3 ESV)

 Wicked people, evil ones who have crept in among us in the church, claim to be the Lord’s tree and the Lord’s stream of water.
 They mimic Jesus’ wonderful invitation:

 On the last day of the feast, the great day, Jesus stood up and cried out, “If anyone thirsts, let him come to me and drink.
 Whoever believes in me, as the Scripture has said, ‘Out of his heart will flow rivers of living water.'”
-(John 7:37-38)
+(John 7:37-38 ESV)

 But the counterfeit only has putrid water to give.
 Only rotten fruit.